rails/rails/guides/source/debugging_rails_applications.md

 "Valgrind":http://valgrind.org/ is a Linux-only application for detecting C-based memory leaks and race conditions.

 There are Valgrind tools that can automatically detect many memory management and threading bugs, and profile your programs in detail.
-For example, a C extension in the interpreter calls +malloc()+ but is doesn't properly call +free()+, this memory won't be available until the app terminates.
+For example, a C extension in the interpreter calls `malloc()` but is doesn't properly call `free()`, this memory won't be available until the app terminates.

 For further information on how to install Valgrind and use with Ruby, refer to "Valgrind and Ruby":http://blog.evanweaver.com/articles/2008/02/05/valgrind-and-ruby/ by Evan Weaver.